krei-se/droidfor.ge/README.md

 This links the device to the user 0 on the device (Owner). 👥 You can omit the multiuser-id, it will be 0 as default.

 🌳 LDAP-Support: You can run this as the domainadmin if you have ldapconfig.ini set up to lookup UID, GID and HOME of the user.
-The script will set permissions correctly, so its safe to do this as the Domain-Admin without the user present.
+The script will set permissions correctly in the users home, so its safe to do this as the Domain-Admin without the user present.
 All local backups and config go to $LDAPHOME/.android/devices/$deviceName or simply ~/.android/devices/$devicename.

 The script then starts all user-tasks-script in skeleton/userTasksScripts:

 1. `010-installInputmethodPreferences.sh` if found, copies `skeleton/com.android.inputmethod.latin_preferences.xml` to `/data/user_de/$MULTIUSERID/com.android.inputmethod.latin/shared_prefs/` to save you the resetup of the soft-keyboard ⌨️.
 2. `100-setupExternalStorage.sh` expects termux to work.
-This looks for the UUID of the 💾 external SD (f.e. `/storage/1234-0512`) and saves it into the users device config so all backup scripts locally can know the path for backups / syncing of public shares.
+This looks for the UUID of the 💾 external SD (f.e. `/storage/1234-0512`) and symlinks it to `/data/data/com.termux/files/home/externalsd` - all backup scripts can use this path for backups / syncing of public shares without having to know the UUID in /storage.
 Do not sync userdata to the externalsd without 🐆 LUKS!
-3. `300-termuxSetupSSHKeys` if found, adds the users `.ssh/id_ed25519.pub` to `/data/data/com.termux/files/home/.ssh/authorized_keys`
+3. `300-termuxSetupSSHKeys` if found, adds the users `.ssh/id_ed25519.pub` and `.ssh/id_ed25519_android.pub` to `/data/data/com.termux/files/home/.ssh/authorized_keys`
-4. `400-davx5` - sets all permissions already and stops nagging the user for donations until 2100-01-01
+4. `400-davx5` - sets all permissions for DAVx5 already and stops nagging the user for donations until 2100-01-01
+4. `410-davx5-autodiscovery` - if autodiscovery (see useful stuff) works, adds the useraccount to davx5.
+You can skip the password and add the account without one if the user is not present to type it in.
+RN you still have to click "Login" and enable the carddav/caldav sync - its the closest i could get it to work for now, sorry.